mfitzp/List_of_SMS_gateways/README.md

 This content was previously available on WikiPedia but deleted as not really encylopaedia-worthy.
 Since an article of mine was originally a major source for the data in the page, I took a copy for posterity.
 It's now here on Github to and publically editable by all.

+The HTML version below contains the rendered Wikipedia page as it was when it was taken down.
+For up to date entries (and to make changes) see the email2sms.csv file — a text CSV file which has been cleaned and restructured.
+PRs welcome.

 *Important!
 I can’t provide support for any of the information provided below.*

 ## What is this?